 A recent global survey of CFOs conducted by Everest Group found that improving cash flow continues to be a priority for a large majority of finance executives.
 This should come as no surprise, as increasing costs of goods and a looming recession place extra pressure on both suppliers and buyers to keep close track of their cash.
 Consequently, 2023 will be a big year for finance departments to fine tune their existing cash forecasting models.

-To support these forecasting improvement efforts, AP teams will likely turn towards digital tools like AP automation solutions to crack into analytics and elevate their cash forecasting models.
+To support these forecasting improvement efforts, AP teams will likely turn towards digital tools like AP automation solutions to crack into analytics and elevate their AP forecasting models.
 Although AP automation rates jumped from 32% to 51% between 2021 and 2022, more than 80% of firms still haven’t fully automated their AP workflow.
 We expect to see the majority of these AP teams use the year ahead to fill in some of those digitization gaps.

 2. Teams Will Focus on Expediting Payment Timelines